-Rewild, v; to return to a more natural or wild state; the process of undoing domestication.
+Rewild, v; to return to a more wild or self-willed state; the process of undoing domestication.
 Synonyms: undomesticate, uncivilize.

-I believe that Civilization fundamentally destroys biodiversity and will collapse in my lifetime.
-In response I have decided to walk away from this culture and learn to hunt, gather and garden for all of my necessities.
+I believe that civilization fundamentally destroys biodiversity and is in the process of an extended collapse.
+In response I have decided to dedicate my life to walking away from this culture, and to create a new culture based on ancestral hunter-gatherers.
 In short, I live as a “hunter-gatherer wannabe” in search of meaning and community in the time of ecological and cultural collapse.
 As a multi-disciplinary artist I feel I have a duty to mythologize this process to inspire others to join the rewilding renaissance.
 I write stuff, makes videos, take pictures, make designs, teach classes and use this blog as an educational public exhibition space.

-At 16 I began to independently study the structure, history and future of our civilization after reading Daniel Quinn’s “Ishmael.”
-This book inspired me to read lot’s more books on environmental devastation and anthropology.
-I came to the conclusion that civilization will not reach a point of sustainability, but come crashing to the ground in a short matter of time.
-If I wanted to survive, I needed to learn how to hunt and gather and live with the earth.
+At 16 I began to independently study the structure, history, and future of our civilization after reading Daniel Quinn’s “Ishmael.”
+This book inspired me to become an anthropological auto-didact.
+I came to the conclusion that civilization will not, can not, reach a point of sustainability, but come crashing to the ground.
+If I wanted to survive through this collapse, I needed to learn how to hunt and gather and live with the earth.
 This became more than simply an idea; it became more like a religion.
 I dropped out of high school and ran away from home to begin learning how to live in an indigenous way.
 Since the late 90’s I have learned, practiced, and instructed people in these ancient skills through various organizations.
-Even though I teach these skills, I still feel vastly ignorant to what even a young child in an indigenous culture would know and sense of their own environment.
-I’m no expert.
+Even though I teach these skills, I will always feel vastly ignorant to what even a young child in a hunter-gatherer culture would know and sense of their own environment.
+I do not consider myself an “expert,” but a “catalyst” of rewilding.
+Meaning, my life’s work is to be a catalyst for the rewilding renaissance.
+Not a guru, just a match lighter.
 I decided to undo the process of my domestication yet remain within the largely domesticated urban environment of my hometown Portland, Oregon and the more rural and wild areas surrounding it.

 As you may imagine, many physical, emotional, social, philosophical and existential difficulties arise as I attempt to rewild myself from a total city slicker born and raised to work as a wage slave in a coffee shop, into the lifestyle of an indigenous hunter-gatherer living off the land in a sustainable way.
 Indigenous children had the abilities to survive in the wilderness without their culture for several weeks at the age of around 9 to 12 years old.
 Unlike those kids, I don’t have the luxury of a million year old sustainable culture to immerse myself in for 9-12 years to prepare myself for such a rite of passage.
 Basically I work towards making an immersion “curriculum” for myself, imitating what I know of hunter-gatherer cultures.
 What I figure out, I teach to others.
 I do not believe a person can take a few lectures on survival or primitive living and then go do it.
 I believe it takes years of practice, generations of committed cultures in fact.
 I have created as close as I can the safety and security children in primitive cultures had while slowly, carefully and respectfully learning to survive without those comforts.